wgrabowski/gsm/README.md

 # gsm
-git ssh manager - select witch ssh identity use for git
+git ssh manager - tell git which private key to use

 # what is it?
 > I created this tool because I needed to use different ssh keys to access git repositories